 The Art Deco style is represented by fine examples from all over Europe.
 One of the best is Frank Newbould's Air Mail.
 Streamlined and geometric, pared down to its essentials, it expresses the speed, power and scale of modern technology.
 Newbould was a leading posterist in Britain in the 1920s-1930s, with Edward McKnight Kauffer and Tom Purvis.

 The Mid-Century period saw the rapid rise of the so-called "Swiss Style," which was based on clarity, order, readable type and photographic images.
-This part of the exhibition features works by leading Swiss artists such as Armin Hofmann, Mueller Brockmann, and Herbert Leupin.
+This part of the exhibition features works by leading Swiss artists such as Armin Hofmann, Muller-Brockmann, and Herbert Leupin.

 Swiss artist Max Huber moved to Milan, Italy after World War II, and became a pivotal figure in the remarkable renaissance of Italian post-war graphic design.
 Huber brought the lessons of Swiss design to leading firms like Olivetti, Pirelli and La Rinascente, where he became the chief graphic designer.
 His rare poster for Borsalino, Italy's premier hat producer, is playful and serendipitous as well as enigmatic.